-Employees, self-employed people and professionals can request individual training leave or training leave of up to 80 days over the course of their professional career.
+Employees, self-employed people and professionals can request individual training leave, special paid leave or training leave of up to 80 days over the course of their professional career.

 In order to obtain individual training leave, employees must:

-- Be habitually employed at a workplace located in Luxembourg,
+- be habitually employed at a workplace located in the Grand Duchy of Luxembourg,

-- Have an employment contract with a company or association that is legally based and active in Luxembourg,
+- have an employment contract with a company or association that is legally based and active in the Grand Duchy of Luxembourg,